weberdomi-ctrl/ford-triplog/docs/configuration.md

 Charging sessions are detected automatically.

-No additional configuration is required.
+No additional configuration is required for basic charging detection.

 Ford Triplog records: